 Airbnb's hero image features a cozy and inviting kitchen interior with a slight brown overlay.

-• User-Centric Design: Use A/B testing to determine which are the best color schemes for your site and can help you connect with your audience.
-Test different palettes to know which colors drive the most engagement and conversions.
+User-Centric Design: Use A/B testing to determine the best color schemes for your site.
+This can help you connect with your audience.

 HubSpot A/B tested their hero image to determine what would get the best user engagement.
 In one variant, they added vibrant images and colorful texts and shapes.
 In another, they added color, movement, and animated images on the side.
-The first variant with colorful texts and shapes succeeded in getting them 375 more sign ups monthly.
+The first variant, which had colorful texts and shapes, succeeded in getting them 375 more sign-ups monthly.

 4. Call to Action Buttons